top of page

 Schedule:

-Regular full-time hours.
-Monday – Friday 8:30am – 4:30pm, 35 hours per week, some flexibility to meet program needs.
+Monday – Friday 8:30am – 4:30pm, 35 hours per week.
+Some flexibility to meet program needs.

-Duties and Responsibilities include but is not limited to:
+Duties and Responsibilities include but are not limited to:

-• Facilitate land-based activities
+• Facilitate land-based activities.

 Qualifications: